 Import the PDF file into Corel Draw and select the preferred graphic (refer to the tabs below the working area in Corel Draw).
 In the file you will find the cover page as well as the monthly pages of the calendar, all ready to use.
 If you wish to create your own unique designs, there is also a template for you to insert individual graphics and images.

 Engraving: Power: 10%, Speed: 50%, Frequency: 500 ppi, Air-Assist: ON - Advanced: Optimized Quality

 Cutting: Power: 5%, Speed: 0,80%, Frequency: 1000 Hz, Air-Assist: ON

 Cutting-in: Power: 2%, Speed: 0,80%, Frequency: 1000 Hz, Z-Offset: 2mm, Air-Assist: ON

-Lasercut the back of the cover page in a color that contrasts well with the front.
-When you have the cover page and its back in front of you, you only need to glue them.
-Use only a small amount of glue on the sides to avoid stains on the paper.
+Then, laser cut the back of the cover page in a contrasting colour to the front.
+Once both sides are complete, you then need to glue them together.
+Use only a small amount of glue on the sides to avoid staining the paper.

-When you lasercut the cover page, deactivate Air-Assist to ensure that the little pieces (the symbols of the sign of the zodiac in the sample) do not float into the cutting path of the next symbol or letter.
+Deactivate 'Air-Assist' when laser cutting the cover page.
+This will ensure that the cut-outs do not float into the cutting path of the next symbol or letter.